GoogleChrome/developer.chrome.com/site/en/blog/canvas2d/index.md

 Why is this so silly?
 Why is this so hard?

 Well, it's not any more.
-With the new api we have the simple, elegant, beautiful groundbreaking:
+With the new API we have the simple, elegant, beautiful groundbreaking:

 ```js
 ctx.reset();